udioeater/guild-docs/_posts/2015-12-02-guild-personas-open-comment.md

 ---
 layout: post
-title: Guild Personas Open for Comment
+title: Personas Open for Comment
 ---

 Beginning today, the *beta* version of the [Guild Personas]({{ site.url }}/artisan_roles) are open for comment from all of Pillar.
 The document will remain in beta for approximately one week.
 The *alpha* version of the document was released to **Diversity @ Pillar** several weeks ago.
 This version reflects some of the modifications and recommendations made by that group.